 Raziel: "Kain is deified.
 The clans tell tales of him, few know the truth — he was mortal once, as were we all."

 Badass: Telekinesis, shapeshifting, magic, levitation, teleportation, swordplay skills, a wealth of Stock Superpowers including strength, speed, reflexes, and senses.
-Kain is about the textbook definition of the classical vampire overlord.
+Kain is about the textbook definition of the classical vampire overlord, and is all kinds of awesome for it.

 Badass Boast: Kain's self confidence is pretty much impossible to undermine.
 He treats any enemy like an insect that will soon be squished under his boot.
 Even if they are clearly a lot stronger then he is.
 For a sample, here's his Did You Just Flip Off Cthulhu? moment, though a major spoiler.